-As an experienced website operations expert, I know that the neatness, efficiency, and maintainability of template code are crucial for the long-term operation of a website.
-In a flexible and powerful content management system like AnQiCMS, it is important to make full use of its template engine features, especially macro functions (macro),can greatly enhance the development efficiency and the quality of content display.
-Today, let's delve into it further, when you define multiple in different files.macroFunctions, how to ingeniously import and utilize them.
+As an experienced website operations expert, I deeply understand the importance of the neat, efficient, and maintainable template code for the long-term operation of the website.
+In a flexible and powerful content management system like AnQiCMS, it is important to fully utilize its template engine features, especially macro functions (macroIt can greatly enhance development efficiency and the quality of content display.
+Today, let's delve into how when you define multiple in different filesmacroHow to cleverly import and utilize functions.

-Unlock the potential of templates: Efficiently import and use macro functions in Anqi CMS
+Unlock the potential of templates: Efficiently import and use macros in Anqi CMS.

-In the template world of AnQi CMS,macro(Macro function)is like a Swiss Army knife in your tool box, it allows you to define reusable code snippets and pass parameters to them as if calling a function, thus generating dynamic content.This mechanism greatly reduces code redundancy and improves the cleanliness and maintainability of the template.
+in the AnQi CMS template world,macroMacros are like a Swiss Army knife in your toolbox, allowing you to define reusable code snippets and pass parameters as if calling a function to generate dynamic content.This mechanism greatly reduces code redundancy and improves the cleanliness and maintainability of the template.

-In simple terms, a macro function is a named block of template code that accepts parameters and can return specific HTML or text content.You can encapsulate any UI element or data display logic that repeats into a macro.For example, a single article card in an article list, a specification display area on a product detail page, or a unified form input box, can all be realized through macro functions.
+In simple terms, a macro function is a named block of template code that can accept parameters and return specific HTML or text content.You can encapsulate any UI element or data display logic that repeats into a macro.For example, a single article card in an article list, a specification display area on a product detail page, or a unified form input box, can all be implemented through macro functions.

 Define a macro functionThe syntax is very intuitive: